Managed Services

 -----END CERTIFICATE-----

-You can provide the same user credentials with AmazonS3FullAccess permission created during the prerequisites steps of opensearch setup.
+You can provide the same user credentials with AmazonS3FullAccess permission created during the prerequisite steps of OpenSearch setup.

 Deploy Chef Automate